Influencer marketing: Use by governments

-A wide range of global population, particularly generation Z, has been relying on social media influencers for all sorts of information.
-With millions of followers on their accounts, including Instagram, Snapchat, Facebook and others, influencers have not just been working with brands, but also governments.
-Countries like Egypt and the United Arab Emirates have been using these influencers to spread a positive image of them and cover the bad press over human rights.
-In Dubai, many such influencers have been working to promote the city’s tourism by acquiring an expensive license or through agencies.
-It has become a full-time business in Dubai’s post-oil economy.
-The Emirati authorities follow rigid plans and strategies to hit the correct spots.
-A strict check is maintained over the content of the influencers to make sure that everything is being depicted in a positive light.
-Dubai authorities also restrict these influencers from speaking anything against the regime, religion, or politics.
-A report in October 2022 revealed that the influencers, who promote a glistening Dubai on their social media, sell sex to pay their lifestyle.
-These influencers are paid thousands of pounds a night.
-The amount also depends on the number of followers, where more followers means more money.
-Apart from cash, these influencers are paid with jewellery, flights, bags, etc. While prostitution is illegal in Dubai, it has always been there.
-Increase in influencers selling sex was believed to be due to the rise in number of ultra-rich expatriates in the Dubai, including the Russian oligarchs moving to the emirate to escape the US sanctions.
+Given their impact, especially among younger people, influencers have also been enlisted by governments.
+Countries like Egypt and the United Arab Emirates have been using these influencers to spread a positive image of them and distract from human rights criticisms.
+In Dubai, many such influencers have been working to promote the city's tourism by acquiring an expensive license or through agencies.
+Emirati authorities tightly manage influencers to ensure that the country is depicted in a positive light.
+Dubai authorities also restrict these influencers from speaking about religion, politics or against the regime.
+A report in October 2022 revealed that some influencers promoting Dubai engaged in prostitution, using their high-profile to find clients and charge higher rates.
+Although prostitution is illegal in Dubai, increasing numbers engage in the practice due to the rise in the number of ultra-rich expatriates in Dubai, including Russian oligarchs moving to the emirate to escape the US sanctions.

 Applications

-Marketers use influencer marketing to establish credibility in a market, to create social conversations about brands, and to focus on driving online or in-store sales.
-Marketers leverage credibility gained over time to promote a variety of products or services.
+Marketers use influencer marketing to establish credibility in a market, to generate social conversations about brands, and to focus on driving online or in-store sales.
+They leverage credibility gained over time to promote a variety of products or services.
 Success in influencer marketing is measured through earned media value, impressions, and cost per action.
+Globally, 86% of brands planned to use influencer marketing in 2024.

 A social media influencer's personal brand and product relation with marketers are important concepts.
-As social learning theory suggests, influencers serve as informed consumers, and authenticity matters.
-When credible influencers match up with the product, consumers will consider the promoted recommendations.
+As social learning theory suggests, influencers serve as informed consumers and authenticity matters.
+When credible influencers align with the product, consumers will consider the promoted recommendations.
 A study found that respondents see influencers as a neutral authority pitch for a product.
-Compared to CEO spokespeople, influencers are more approachable and trustworthy.
+Compared to CEO spokespeople, influencers are seen as approachable and trustworthy.
 Consumers are more likely to respond to influencers if both parties share certain characteristics and beliefs.

 A 2015 article depicts that attributions drive endorsers and that globally 77% of shoppers would or may take action following what family, friends, and online reviews endorse.
 It shows that word of mouth marketing and digital media have changed the impact and reach of endorsements.